Director of Undergraduate Studies, Comparative Literature

-Research Interests: History and memory, narrative and non-fictional literature, photography and visual aesthetics, forms of scholarly inquiry and interdisciplinary methods, feminism and the Marxian tradition.
+Research Interests: Memory Studies, narrative, photography and visual aesthetics, interdisciplinary methods, feminism and the Marxian tradition

 Office: S405 Callaway